quantavil/obsidian/Java/Collections.md

         boolean isSetEmpty = set.isEmpty(); // check if the HashSet is empty boolean isEqual = set.equals(oSet); // False

+		//*ALL OF BELOW METHODS ARE INPLACE , Therefore set is taken reference everytime  *//

         // Removing an element from the HashSet if it satisfies a condition set.removeIf(fruit -> fruit.startsWith("a")); // [banana, cherry]

-        // Retaining only the elements that are in both the HashSet and another
+        // Retaining only the elements that are in both the HashSet and another collection set.retainAll(oSet); // {banana, apple}
-        // collection
-        set.retainAll(oSet); // {banana, apple}

         // Adding all elements of another collection to the HashSet